centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 More problematically, some capabilities can be entirely *unanticipated*.
 Qualitatively distinct capabilities may spontaneously emerge, even if we do not train models to have these capabilities explicitly; a key step towards general intelligence.
 Large language models, such as GPT-3, are trained to predict the next token in a sequence of words.
 We see empirically that as the number of parameters are scaled these models become capable of [performing tasks they were not explicitly trained on](#predictability_and_surprise), including
 * Three digit addition
 * [Massive multitask language understanding](#MMML): answering multiple choice questions on elementary mathematics, US history, computer science, law, and more
-* program synthesis: writing code
+* Program synthesis: writing code

 <p align=center>
 <img src="images/unanticipated.png"  style="width:12cm"/>
 </br>
-<i>Figure 2: Large language models have untancipated spontaneously emergent capabilities. </i>
+<i>Figure 2: Large language models have untancipated spontaneously emergent capabilities as parameter count is scaled. </i>
 </p>

 ## Emergent Internal Computation

 Sometimes, interpretable emergent internal computation can emerge.
 Some self-supervised vision Transformers [learn to use self-attention to segment images](#vision_transformers), even without explicit segmentation supervision.
 This can be seen by producing saliency maps thresholding the self attentions maps to retain 60% of the probability mass.
-The vision transformer is able to learn an internal segmentation of images, even without being explicitly trained on this task.
+This leads to worries about potentially dangerous internal latent knowledge models may have.

 <p align=center>
 <img src="images/vision_transformers.png"  style="width:12cm"/>